-Mr. Ferman is in his 16th year of being a music educator and in his 7th year as a band director in Prosper.
+Mr. Ferman is in his 19th year of being a music educator and in his 10th year as a band director in Prosper.
 Mr. Ferman’s concert bands have consistently received sweepstakes awards at UIL.
 His middle school jazz bands have been successful at jazz contests even winning the middle school division at the TCU Jazz Festival.
 Prior to band directing, Mr. Ferman was a highly sought after private saxophone teacher in the Dallas/Ft.
 Worth area.
 His students have won many accolades over the years including 11 Texas All-State band members (including 1st chair Alto Sax 4A and 1st Chair Tenor Sax 5A), Concerto Contest Winners and participants, and members of exclusive youth ensembles.
 His students have gone on to study music at several elite universities around the country.

 Mr. Ferman received his Bachelor of Music Degree from Stephen F. Austin State University studying saxophone with Dr. Brian Utley, Mr. Todd Genztel and Dr. John Goodall.
 While at the prestigious University of North Texas College of Music, Mr. Ferman earned a Master of Music Degree in Saxophone Performance.
 At UNT he studied classical saxophone with Dr. Eric Nestler and jazz saxophone Mr. Isaac Lamar.
-Mr. Ferman is an active Saxophonist and Clinician who has performed with groups such as the Dallas Wind Symphony, The Dallas Civic Wind Ensemble, Carrollton Wind Symphony, The San Angelo Symphony, Dallas Pops, and Ben Folds.
+Mr. Ferman is an active Saxophonist and Clinician who has performed with groups such as the Dallas Wind Symphony, The Dallas Civic Wind Ensemble, Carrollton Wind Symphony, The San Angelo Symphony, Dallas Pops, Russ Martin Show Band and Ben Folds.

-Mr. Ferman is an active member of the Texas Music Educators association and the Texas Band Masters Association.
+Mr. Ferman is an active member of the Texas Music Educators association and the Texas Bandmasters Association.
 He has also been a member of Pi Kappa Lambda Music Honors Society and Kappa Kappa Psi.

 She has Bachelor of Music Education degree from Texas A&M University-Commerce.
 While at Texas A&M-Commerce she was an active participant in the Pride Marching Band, Wind Ensemble, Trumpet Studio, and served as the administrative assistant of the Band Department.
 Miss Reeves was also a member of the Troopers Drum and Bugle Corps from Casper, Wyoming, and has performed with the Sherman and Rockwall Community Bands.